 Wild & Wicked World as performed by Hayley Kiyoko involves an array of instruments and clapping to create a beat eliciting feelings of urgency and rebelliousness.
 That said, the clapping is hardly audible beneath the drum hits—even the cymbals are hard to hear above Kiyoko’s vocals.
 During the song, the most detailed sound is the repeated A chord played from the piano during the verses.

-If you’re an aquatic or outdoor athlete itching for true wireless earbuds this is arguably the best package available.
+If you’re an aquatic or outdoor athlete itching for true wireless earbuds this is arguably the best package available, especially given the $100 price drop.
 Unfortunately, if you’re turned off by the idea of fussy connectivity, it’s a general plague that affects virtually all true wireless earbuds, a limitation of the technology.
 The design is much more appealing than that of the JBL Endurance Peak and the advanced onboard controls are invaluable during focused workouts.
 While it would be nice for the earbuds to feel as secure as they are, it’s an easy adjustment to make as the listener.

 Up next: Best noise cancelling headphones